pixeleet/virgilio/README.md

 `actionName` is automatically scoped to the namespace it was called from.

 `execute` always returns a promise for the result of the action, even if the action itself directly returns a value!

+### virgilio.subscribe( actionName, handler )
+Register a subscriber with virgilio.
+A subscriber is like an action, but passive: it does not return a value.
+You can safely have multiple subscribers for the same action name (but only a single action).

+### virgilio.publish( actionName [, arg1, arg2, ...])
+Like `virgilio.execute()`, apart from the fact that publish won't return a value.

 ### virgilio.namespace( name )
 Get a reference to a certain namespace.